-Editing is a fundamental part of the writing process, and yet so many authors find it intimidating and overwhelming.
+Editing your novel is a fundamental part of the writing process, and yet so many authors find it intimidating and overwhelming.
 I admit, it lacks glamour.
 Who wants to go back over what they’ve written?
 To find gaps and holes and work out solutions and rewrite scenes that took a long time to write in the first place?
 But while it might not seem as thrilling as that first flash of inspiration or the romance of getting to know your characters, I think it’s ultimately more satisfying.

 Before I joined CBC, I was an editor at the Orion Publishing Group.
 I loved working closely with authors, posing questions and offering advice and support, as they honed their ideas and characters over multiple edits, getting closer with each draft to the vision in their mind.
 And I think they enjoyed the process too.
 Because it’s during the edit that a book really takes shape.
 I always tell writers that writing is rewriting and not to worry too much about their first draft – it’s never going to be brilliant, but that’s OK – it’s just not ready yet.